Linkedin automation tools can be great for prospecting. It can save you a lot of time, streamline your workflow, and help you create a larger network.

 The Most Important Thing to Remember:

-Remember that once you forget about using chrome extension and you look at the two best Linkedin tools that mimic human behavior, it doesn’t matter if you are automating or not.
+Remember that once you forget about using the Chrome extension, and you look at the two best LinkedIn tools that mimic human behavior, it doesn’t matter if you are automating or not.

 So if you’re not receiving replies or proper engagement, then automation is the last thing that you need.
 Instead, work at getting your engagement metrics up before using any kind of automation tools.